Our Supermassive Black Hole Rivaled the Sun in the Ancient X-ray Sky: Introduction

+On the observational front, there is (mounting) observational evidence that \Sgr could have undergone an energetic outburst about $2-8$ Myr ago \citep{MezgerEtAl1996,nay05,BlandHawthorn2013,Amaro-SeoaneChen2014,ChenAmaro-Seoane2014a,ChenAmaro-Seoane2014b}, strengthened by the discovery of the so-called ``Fermi bubbles''.
+These are two gamma-ray emitting bubbles located below and above the GC and extending as much as 10~kpc \citep{DoblerEtAl2010,su10} which can be explained either in terms of AGN outflows \citep{ZubovasEtAl2011,GuoMathews2012,MouEtAl2014}, star capture events in the last $\sim\,10$ Myrs \citep{ChengEtAl2011} or a nuclear starburst \citep{su10}.
+The observed gamma-ray activity fits the picture that until very recently SgrA* was orders of magnitude more luminous in X-ray than it currently is \citep{PontiEtAl2013}.
+If the bubble is caused by an AGN, the kinematics is consistent with an outburst which lasts $0.1-1$ Myr \cite{ZubovasEtAl2011}.

+It is difficult to infer the corresponding bolometric luminosity, and the current estimation of the peak luminosity falls in the range of about $(3-100)\%$ of the Eddington limit $L_{\rm Edd}\simeq5\times10^{44}~{\rm erg~s^{-1}}$ \citep{nay05,BlandHawthorn13}, which is a usual value for an AGN.
+This level of activity fits the framework of the aforementioned stochastic AGN model.

+Current observations show that AGNs radiating at a luminosity close to the Eddington limit emit about $1\%$ of their bolometric luminosity in hard X-ray ($h\nu>2$ keV) \citep{jin12III,vasudevan14}.
+Theoretically, we can explain this in the context of a hot corona screening the accretion disc, as put forward by \citep{lu99,wang04,QiaoLiu2017}.
+This means that the past activity of the MW must have had a relatively important hard X-ray component.

+The implications are interesting because of the potential impact that this hard X-ray could have had on Earth in the past.
+We note that this idea is not new.
+Indeed, \cite{clarke81,laviolette87,gonzalez05} looked into this possibility but did not take into account that this might have happened much more recently than they thought, because they lacked the observational evidence and theoretical framework.

-A sudden enhancement of the X-ray irradiation on Earth will immediately increase the ionization of the upper atmosphere, leading to a chain of secondary reactions, including ozone depletion and higher UV flux at the sea level \citep{dartnell11,melott11}.
-The magnitudes of these changes are determined by the intensity and duration of the X-ray irradiation, as well as the spectral shape of the ionizing radiation.
-These factors, in the light of possible ancient outbursts from \Sgr, will be quantified in this paper.
+We note that the consequences of an enhanced hard X-ray flux have been studied in detail in a different scenario: that of a near-by gamma-ray burst \citep{dartnell11,melott11}.
+The authors claimed that a sudden enhancement of this irradiation on Earth could increase the ionization of the upper atmosphere, leading to a chain of secondary reactions, among which ozone depletion, to a degree which depends on the fluence.

+The magnitude of the impact in this or any other scenario is determined by the intensity and duration of the X-ray irradiation, as well as the spectral shape of the ionizing radiation.
+In this article we address these factors in the scenario that we propose: A possible recent active past of \Sgr.